shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

-I would **not build every part of the Intelligence Calendar from scratch**, but I also would **not adopt an existing open-source calendar application as the Intelligence Calendar itself**.
+I should **not build every part of the Intelligence Calendar from scratch**, but I also should **not adopt an existing open-source calendar application as the Intelligence Calendar itself**.

 After looking at the current open-source options, I think the best design is:

 > **Build the Intelligence Calendar as a custom domain subsystem, while using mature open-source components for calendar rendering, recurrence, ICS parsing, and possibly durable workflow scheduling.**

-Your Calendar specification contains capabilities that ordinary calendar software simply does not model: AI-discovered future events, source authority, confidence, validation states, Calendar Priority versus Expected News Importance, scheduled-versus-observed events, story correlation, temporary monitor creation, source-polling escalation, future-event extraction, and post-event analysis.
+The Intelligence Calendar specification contains capabilities that ordinary calendar software simply does not model: AI-discovered future events, source authority, confidence, validation states, Calendar Priority versus Expected News Importance, scheduled-versus-observed events, story correlation, temporary monitor creation, source-polling escalation, future-event extraction, and post-event analysis.

-## My recommended architecture
+## My Considered Architecture

 ```text
                 INTELLIGENCE CALENDAR